OpenCOMPES/sed/docs/misc/contributing.rst

 3. **Write Tests:** If your contribution introduces new features or fixes a bug, add tests to cover your changes.

-4. **Run Tests:** To ensure no funtionality is broken, run the tests:
+4. **Run Tests:** To ensure no functionality is broken, run the tests:

     .. code-block:: bash